Humour: In the workplace

 Humour is a ubiquitous, highly ingrained, and largely meaningful aspect of human experience and is therefore decidedly relevant in organisational contexts, such as the workplace.

 The significant role that laughter and fun play in organisational life has been seen as a sociological phenomenon and has increasingly been recognised as also creating a sense of involvement and possible comradery among workers.

 Sharing humour at work not only offers a relief from boredom, but can also build relationships, improve camaraderie between colleagues and create positive affect.
 Humour in the workplace may also relieve tension and can be used as a coping strategy.

-In fact, one of the most agreed upon key impacts that workplace humour has on people's well-being, is the use of humour as a coping strategy to aid in dealing with daily stresses, adversity or other difficult situations.
+In fact, one of the most agreed-upon key impacts that workplace humour has on people's well-being is the use of humour as a coping strategy to aid in dealing with daily stresses, adversity or other difficult situations.

 Sharing a laugh with a few colleagues may improve moods, which is pleasurable, and people perceive this as positively affecting their ability to cope.

-Fun and enjoyment are critical in people's lives and the ability for colleagues to be able to laugh during work, through banter or other, promotes harmony and a sense of cohesiveness.
+Fun and enjoyment are critical in people's lives and the ability for colleagues to be able to laugh during work, through banter or other means, promotes harmony and a sense of cohesiveness.

-Humour may also be used to offset negative feelings about a workplace task or to mitigate the use of profanity, or other coping strategies, that may not be otherwise tolerated.
+Humour may also be used to offset negative feelings about a workplace task or to mitigate the use of profanity or other coping strategies that may not be otherwise tolerated.

 Not only can humour in the workplace assist with defusing negative emotions, but it may also be used as an outlet to discuss personal painful events, in a lighter context, thus ultimately reducing anxiety and allowing more happy, positive emotions to surface.